 If the office of chair becomes vacant, the chair-elect shall take the office and the Faculty Senate shall call for the election of a new chair-elect.
-If a senator, through death or resignation, leaves a senatorial position vacant, the Faculty Senate shall call upon the appropriate school to elect a new senator to fill the unexpired term.
+If a senator, through death, resignation, or removal, leaves a senatorial position vacant, the Faculty Senate shall call upon the appropriate school to elect a new senator to fill the unexpired term.
+A special election will occur by the end of the semester or the beginning of the following semester in which the vacancy occurs.
+The seat being filled by the special election will complete the term designated to that seat original senator.
+In the instance of a senator departing in the final semester of their term, a special election need not be held.